freeipa/ansible-freeipa/README-user.md

 Description
 -----------

-The user module allows to add, remove, enable, disable, unlock und undelete users.
+The user module allows to ensure presence, absence, disablement, unlocking and undeletion of users.

 The user module is as compatible as possible to the Ansible upstream `ipa_user` module, but addtionally offers to preserve delete, enable, disable, unlock and undelete users.